 Getting started with Angular Card component

-This section explains how to create a simple Card using Styles, and how to configure the structure for the header section, Horizontal, action buttons, content section, and configure its available functionalities in Angular using Angular quickstart.
+This section explains how to create a simple Card component using CSS classes, and configure the card structure including header sections, content areas, and action buttons with their available functionalities in Angular.

 Dependencies